Early Works

 Early Works: Prenatal to 3rd Grade Learning Laboratories

 Early Works, a 10-year Children’s Institute initiative, was launched in two Oregon communities to demonstrate a new approach to education and healthy development for young children and their families.
-The approach is driven by parents, educators, and partners in the community and grounded in what research has shown children and families need to thrive.
+The approach has been driven by parents, educators, and partners in the community and grounded in what research has shown children and families need to thrive.

 Children’s Institute, Mt.
 Hood Community College Head Start, the Multnomah Early Childhood Program and the David Douglas School District initially launched Early works in 2010 at Earl Boyles Elementary School in Southeast Portland.
 Two years later, the Roseburg-based Ford Family Foundation and the Children’s Institute partnered with the Yoncalla School District to launch a rural Early Works site at Yoncalla Elementary in Douglas County.